-However, if you want to improve communication in your relationship, try setting up a list of banned words and issues that you both agree not to drag out in the middle of a fight.
+However, if you want to improve communication in your relationship, try setting up a list of banned words, personal insults, and issues that you both agree not to drag out in the middle of a fight.

 2. Let your partner know what you need

 So many miscommunications come from simply not letting your partner know what you need.
 Effective communication in marriage is about articulating your needs, with clarity.

 Neither of you is a mind reader, and you can’t be expected to know what the other person requires.

 If you need to know whether they’re going to be home late, say so.
 Ask it.

 If it’s important that they should not make any plans for the both of you for the next four Fridays, then let them know.